 Note that you all want to finish the game, and to do that you first must start it!

-The programmer and artist will have to work together to get the artwork finished and in specification.
-The programmer should be as specific as possible what dimensions, color depth, and format is needed.
+The programmer and artist will have to work together to get the artwork finished and in the specification.
+The programmer should be as specific as possible what dimensions, color depth, and format are needed.
 The artist may not know all about the platform either, so plan on helping them understand its limits.
-Artists, for their part, should not assume when making the graphics, and should ask the programmer for as much detail as possible.
+Artists, for their part, should not assume when making the graphics and should ask the programmer for as much detail as possible.

 All platforms from this era have tile-based graphics.
 They have strong limitations not only on the colors to be used but how and when those colors can be placed.
 Sprites are even more limited, especially on the NES.
 Metasprites and metatiles can help free up some space, but these need to be taken into consideration when creating art.

 Programmers, even those familiar with Photoshop or Gimp, should try to keep their fixes and modifications to the minimum.
 They should be programmers first, not artists.
 Artists will typically be able to fix things about 5 times faster.